mostafa-shaheen/Deep-RL-Nanodegree/p3_collaboration-competition/REPORT.md

 ![image1](https://github.com/mostafa-shaheen/Deep-RL-Nanodegree/blob/master/p3_collaboration-competition/score_plot1.png).

 the required average score to pass(+0.5) was achieved between episodes 900 and 950.
-I decided to continue training the agents for another 1000 episodes to see if I can reach an average score of 1.5. but the score didn't exceed 1.06.
+<br/>I decided to continue training the agents for another 1000 episodes to see if I can reach an average score of 1.5.
+but the score didn't exceed 1.06.
 Also, as shown below. it started oscillating and the instability had shown up in training like what was mentioned in the project lesson.

 ![image2](https://github.com/mostafa-shaheen/Deep-RL-Nanodegree/blob/master/p3_collaboration-competition/score_plot2.png)